What to Buy for BBQ Smoking: A Complete Beginner's Guide

 What type of smoker is best for a complete beginner?

-What essential tools do I need to start BBQ smoking?
+What essential tools do I need to start smoking BBQ?

 How much should I expect to spend to get started with BBQ smoking?